reduxjs/reselect/README.md

 [Flipper plugin](https://github.com/vlanemcev/flipper-plugin-reselect-debugger) and [and the connect app](https://github.com/vlanemcev/reselect-debugger-flipper) for debugging selectors in **React Native Apps**.

-Inspired by `Reselect Tools`, so it also has all functionality from this library and more, but only for React Native and Flipper.
+Inspired by Reselect Tools, so it also has all functionality from this library and more, but only for React Native and Flipper.

 - Selectors Recomputations count in live time across the App for identify performance bottlenecks
 - Highlight most recomputed selectors